Reduced Implication-bias Logic Loss for Neuro-Symbolic Learning: Related Work

 \section{Related Work}

-Some people try to design the structure of neural networks based on logical rules.
-Such as \cite{towell_KBANN_1994,li_augmenting_2019, MultiplexNet}.
+Some researchers have attempted to design the structure of neural networks based on logical rules~\citep{towell_KBANN_1994,li_augmenting_2019,MultiplexNet}.
 These structures embedded with logical constraints can perform well in specific tasks and satisfy their logic constraints.
-However, training such kind of model needs a large amount of data.
+However, training such models requires a large amount of data.

-Statistical Relational (StarAI) and Neural-Symbolic (NeSy) methods such as DeepProbLog\cite{manhaeve_deepproblog_2018}, TensorLog\cite{cohen2020tensorlog} Abductive Learning (ABL) \cite{zhou2019abductive,dai_abl_2019}have been proposed to combine neural networks and logical programming.
-However, most of these approaches attempt to approximately perform logical reasoning using distributed representations in neural networks, which usually requires a tremendous amount of labelled data.
-Thus, in this work, differentiable operators implemented by parameter models will not be involved for simplicity, e.g. a neural network.
-Although a pre-trained neural network seems promising, we remain this direction as future works.
+Statistical Relational and Neural-Symbolic methods, such as DeepProbLog~\citep{manhaeve_deepproblog_2018}, TensorLog~\citep{cohen2020tensorlog}, and Abductive Learning (ABL)~\citep{zhou2019abductive,dai_abl_2019}, have been proposed to combine neural networks and logical programming.
+However, many of them attempt to approximately perform logical reasoning using distributed representations in neural networks, which typically require a tremendous amount of labeled data.
+Therefore, for simplicity, we do not consider differentiable operators implemented by parameter models, where a neural network acts as a logical reasoner.
+Although the use of neural networks for logical reasoning seems promising, it is beyond the scope of this paper.

-A more straightforward way of interaction between the logical module and the perception module is designing a logic loss which measures how unsatisfiability the model's output is.
-As the category in \cite{DBLP:journals/corr/abs-2108-11451}, there are two perspectives of approximating logical reasoning with differentiable operations.
-From the perspective of probabilistic logic, \citet{xu_semantic_2018} proposed a semantic loss function to get a logic loss.
-However, for efficient computations, they need to encode logical rules in Sequential Decision Diagram (SDD)~\cite{DBLP:conf/ijcai/Darwiche11} which is an NP-Hard problem and expensive for most real-world tasks.
-From the perspective of fuzzy logic, \citet{DL2,roychowdhury_regularizing_2021,giannini2019relation, LTN} use fuzzy operators to design logic losses.
-Using fuzzy logic to translate logical rules into loss functions is natural.
-Our work is closely related to \cite{van_krieken_survey_2022}, which analysed different kinds of fuzzy logic operators.
-Furthermore, they discovered there exists a significant imbalance of gradient between premises and consequents in the Reichenbach operator.
+A simple way to interact between the logical module and the perception module is to design a logic loss that measures how unsatisfying the model's output is.
+As pointed out by \citet{DBLP:journals/corr/abs-2108-11451}, there are two perspectives on approximating logical reasoning with differentiable operations.
+From the perspective of probabilistic logic, \cite{xu_semantic_2018} proposed a semantic loss function to obtain a logic loss.
+However, for efficient computation, they need to encode logical rules in Sentential Decision Diagrams (SDD)~\citep{DBLP:conf/ijcai/Darwiche11}, which is an NP-hard problem and expensive for most real-world tasks.
+From the perspective of fuzzy logic, it is natural to use fuzzy operators to design logic losses, as demonstrated by several prior works~\citep{DL2,roychowdhury_regularizing_2021,giannini2019relation,LTN}.
+These works use fuzzy logic to translate logical rules into loss functions.
+Our work is closely related to \cite{van_krieken_survey_2022}, which analyzes different kinds of fuzzy logic operators and discovers a significant imbalance of gradients between premises and consequents in the Reichenbach operator.